SymbiFlow/sphinxcontrib-hdl-diagrams/README.rst

 Usage
 -----

-``verilog-diagram``
+``hdl-diagram``
 ^^^^^^^^^^^^^^^^^^^

-The ``verilog-diagram`` RST directive can be used to generate a diagram from Verilog code and include it in your documentation.
+The ``hdl-diagram`` RST directive can be used to generate a diagram from Verilog code and include it in your documentation.
-Check out the `examples <https://sphinxcontrib-verilog-diagrams.readthedocs.io/en/latest/>`_ to see how to use it.
+Check out the `examples <https://sphinxcontrib-hdl-diagrams.readthedocs.io/en/latest/>`_ to see how to use it.

 .. code-block:: rst

-   .. verilog-diagram:: file.v
+   .. hdl-diagram:: file.v
       :type: XXXXX
       :module: XXXX
       :skin: XXXX